| Read those

 are so free to share their opinions online you can learn most everything

 you need in a few minutes of searching and reading.
+If you read those reviews, not many people had good

 things to say about the included software.
 Few were able to get it to

+work.
 When mine arrive, I tried as well and could get it to

 work once per reboot, and then it wouldn't read any data anymore.
 This